dotnet/csharplang/proposals/dictionary-expressions.md

 An implicit *collection expression conversion* exists from a *collection expression* to the following *dictionary types*:
 * A *dictionary type* with an appropriate *[create method](#create-methods)*.

 * A *struct* or *class* *dictionary type* that implements `System.Collections.IEnumerable` where:
   * The *element type* is determined from a `GetEnumerator` instance method or enumerable interface.
   * The *type* has an *[applicable](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#11642-applicable-function-member)* constructor that can be invoked with no arguments (*or* a constructor with a single [*comparer*](#Comparer-support) parameter), and the constructor is accessible at the location of the collection expression.
-  * The *indexer* has a setter that is as accessible as the declaring type.
+  * The *indexer* has a `set` accessor that is as accessible as the declaring type.

 * An *interface type*:
   * `System.Collections.Generic.IDictionary<TKey, TValue>`
   * `System.Collections.Generic.IReadOnlyDictionary<TKey, TValue>`

 *Collection expression conversions* require implicit conversions for each element.
 The element conversion rules are now differentiated based on whether the *element type* of the target type is `KeyValuePair<,>`.

 If the *element type* is a type *other than* `KeyValuePair<,>`, the rules are *unchanged* from *language version 12* other than **clarifications**: